rfelixallen/inhospitable/README.md

 Log
 8/5/15
+-Started work on a spiral algorithim.
+The idea is that the game will choose a spot for players,bunkers,etc and check if its a valid start location. if not, will spiral around until it finds one.

 -Finally got perlin to generate my small - medium pockets of impassible terrain.
 So, the secret was I needed to use a 3 dimensional noise object, and I had to multiply by 10 the x,y values before passing them to the noise object.
 This change broadened the range naturally without having to invoke a curve.
 I spent some time tweaking my perlin method and generating values in a csv, which I would then graph.
 I reached a point where I felt comfortable setting the range for snow within .4 - .7 My graph showed the edges of the values just going over those points.

 8/4/15